Back to Blog

 Why “audit-ready” matters for CPAs

-CPAs don’t just need depreciation acceleration—they need a file they can defend.
+CPAs don’t just need depreciation acceleration.
+They need a file they can defend.

 An audit-ready cost segregation documentation package typically provides: